OliPi-Project/olipi-moode/README.md

 ## ⌨ GPIO and rotary encoder support

 OliPi MoOde uses `rpi_lgpio`, you can configure GPIO buttons or rotary encoders in `config.ini`.
-You can use `gpioinfo` to check which pins are free.
+Be careful not to use pins that are used for other things.
+Check your hardware before enabling "use_gpio" and "use_rotary""

 Example: